burdzwastaken/searchgiant_cli/README.md

 * GMail
 * Dropbox

 I do plan on adding more providers when I get more time to work on it.
+I know there is a lot of room for improvement in the codebase.

+#### Idealogy
+I wanted to develop something open source and highly portable, which was my main reason for not making use of any exisitng libraries for accessing the API's.
+The second reason was simply to learn .

 #### Installation
 Since I wrote this with the intention of not relying on any third party dependencies in order to be as portable as possible, there is no installation required.